 Photo- Ballet Source

-Many of our students are starting to dream about going "en pointe".
-I wanted to share this article with our ballet parents to better understand the considerations that go into deciding whether a students is ready for pointe shoes.
+Many of our students are starting to dream about going "en pointe", and so I wanted to share this article with our ballet parents to better understand the considerations that go into deciding whether a students is ready for pointe shoes.

 Above all, we prioritize safety.
 While we want our dancers whipping out strings of fouetté turns and series of hops en pointe, what we want more than that is for our dancers to have longevity and undamaged bodies.